 - The official school email service may be regarded as safe and secure and is monitored.
 Users should be aware that email communications are monitored.
-Staff and students should therefore use only the school email service to communicate with others when in school, or on school / systems (e.g. by remote access). - Users must immediately report, to the Online Saftery Officer in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and students or parents (email, social media, chat, blogs, VLE etc) must be professional in tone and content.
+Staff and students should therefore use only the school email service to communicate with others when in school, or on school / systems (e.g. by remote access). - Users must immediately report, to any teacher (or in the case of teachers and parents) to any member of the SLT- in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and students or parents (email, social media, chat, blogs, VLE etc) must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
-Personal email addresses, text messaging or social media must not be used for these communications. - Whole class / group email addresses may be used at KS1, while students at KS2 and above will be provided with individual school email addresses for educational use.
-(Schools may choose to use group or class email addresses for younger age groups e.g. at KS1) - Students should be taught about online safety issues, such as the risks attached to the sharing of personal details.
+Personal email addresses, text messaging or social media must not be used for these communications. - Students should be taught about online safety issues, such as the risks attached to the sharing of personal details.
 They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.